Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Introduction

 There have been some attempts to construct profile decomposition theorems for Borel measures (see, e.g.,~\cite{Maris, tao blog-book}, and Maris obtained a theorem of profile decomposition for the Sobolev space $W^{1,p}(\RN)$ as a corollary of profile decomposition for Borel measures.
 However, we shall improve his results for Sobolev spaces in terms of the decomposition of the Sobolev norms.
 Meanwhile, note that our results below and Maris' one coincide with each other when $p=2$.

-According to Tao~\cite{tao blog-book}, profile decomposition theorems with a double suffixed residual term are ``slightly more convenient" for applications to dispersive and wave equations.
+According to Tao~\cite{tao blog-book}, double-suffix profile decomposition theorems are ``slightly more convenient'' for applications to dispersive and wave equations.
 Tao refers to~\cite{Killip} for such applications.
-There are many attempts to apply profile decomposition theorems with a double suffixed residual term to PDEs, and for details, we refer the reader to the following literature and references therein: \cite{GuoLiuWang17} for nonlinear elliptic equations; \cite{IshiwataRIMS1,IshiwataRIMS2} for nonlinear parabolic equations (see also~\cite{ChikamiIkedaTaniguchi}); \cite{BahouriGerard} for nonlinear wave equations; \cite{KenigMerle,Keraani,Keraani2} for nonlinear Schr\"odinger equations; \cite{GallagherKochPlanchon,KenigKoch} for Navier-Stokes equations.
-Applications of Solimini-Tintarev-type profile decomposition theorems to PDEs and the calculus of variations are shown in, e.g.,~\cite{B-C-K,PalatucciPisante,T-01,T-K} and references therein.
+However, the hybrid-type profile decomposition theorems, expanded in the present paper and~\cite{Okumura3}, will be more convenient in applications owing to the fact that each profile is obtained as a weak limit of suitably dislocated $u_n$.
+There are many attempts to apply double-suffix profile decomposition theorems to PDEs, and for details, we refer the reader to the following literature and references therein: \cite{GuoLiuWang17} for nonlinear elliptic equations; \cite{IshiwataRIMS1,IshiwataRIMS2} for nonlinear parabolic equations (see also~\cite{ChikamiIkedaTaniguchi}); \cite{BahouriGerard} for nonlinear wave equations; \cite{KenigMerle,Keraani,Keraani2} for nonlinear Schr\"odinger equations; \cite{GallagherKochPlanchon,KenigKoch} for Navier-Stokes equations.
+Applications of Solimini-Tintarev-type profile decomposition theorems to PDEs and Calculus of Variations are shown in, e.g.,~\cite{B-C-K,PalatucciPisante,T-01,T-K} and references therein.